 After Sundance I came back to NY and fell in a hole for about a month.
-I crawled out of it; I always do–though this one went a little deeper than I’d expected.
-I called Buscemi just to see how he was doing and to my astonishment he said he too had fallen down the well when he’d got back from Sundance.
-It’s crazy; just hearing that made me feel better–knowing it wasn’t just me, that there were other people out there too who felt like the whole independent film world had turned into an episode of Entourage performed by monkeys on acid.
+After I crawled out of it I called Buscemi just to see how he was doing and to my astonishment he said he too had fallen down the well when he’d got back from Sundance.
+It’s crazy; just hearing that made me feel better–knowing it wasn’t just me, that there were other people out there too who felt like the whole independent film world seemed like it was being performed by monkeys on acid.

 Delirious won another award in February; Best Director at the HBO Comedy Arts Festival in Aspen.
-In April I went alone to the Istanbul Film Festival.
+Then, in April I went alone to the Istanbul Film Festival.
 On the plane I watched the animated in-flight monitor to see exactly where I was going.
 Turkey borders Iraq and Syria.
 Right there where all the news is.
-Right where “The Surge” is working and we are stopping tairrism forever.
+Right where “The Surge” is working and we were stopping tairrism forever.

 The screening of Delirious was sold out.
 Most people were hanging around outside smoking and waiting for the required 15 minutes of commercials to end.
 A German guy came up and asked, “Could you please for me some autographs to sign?”
 He had about ten photos, including one of me and Buscemi at San Sebastian and strangely, a picture that Jane had taken in our bedroom two years earlier for me to use as a passport photo.

 I introduced the film by saying, “It took me 6 years to make this film.
 I put my soul into it.
-The greatest gift a filmmaker can receive from an audience is if the soul of the film somehow touches their soul.
-If this touches yours I will be blessed.”
+The greatest gift a filmmaker can receive from an audience is if this film touches yours.”

 I’m not sure where this came from.
 I hadn’t planned to say it.
 The Turkish audience sat through the first 15 minutes of the film in absolute silence.
-Then at the scene where Les tells Toby that Deniro once shook his hand and said, ‘Hey, how you doing?’ the audience suddenly burst into ferocious laughter.
-On the street after the screening one very long-faced man approached shyly and rendered me speechless when he said, “Yes, you have succeed.
+Then at the scene where Les tells Toby that Robert DeNiro once shook his hand and said, ‘Hey, how you doing?’ the audience suddenly burst into ferocious laughter.
+On the street after the screening a man approached shyly and rendered me speechless when he said, “Yes, you have succeed.
 You have touch our soul.”